Neev1108/Single-Cell-Pipeline/README.md

 ```
 NOTE: to include all FASTQ samples in a directory, pass a comma-separated sample name list to the --sample attribute.

-This script contains the following command:
+This script runs the following command:
 ```
 cellranger count --id --transcriptome --fastqs --sample --expect-cells --localcores --localmem
 ```

-Explanation of each parameter is below:
+Command parameters:
 * `--id` – A string id of the job.
 This will be the name of the output folder.
 Recommended to be placed under ```01-CellRanger/CellRanger_Output```.
 * `--transcriptome` – path to the reference transcriptome directory.
 Recommended to be located under ```01-CellRanger/Reference_Annotation```.
 * `--fastqs` – path to fastqs directory.
 Recommended to be located under ```00-Raw_Data/Fastq```.